-And if you are not upgrading your workstation or taking necessary steps to establish a more comfortable work session, you’re going to deal with all kinds of aches, which includes neck, shoulders, legs and the lower back.
+And if you are not upgrading your workstation or taking the necessary steps to establish a more comfortable work session, you’re going to deal with all kinds of aches, which include the neck, shoulders, legs, and lower back.
 I know because I suffer from them.

 I know some of you guys can relate to that.
-So, I am here to tell you that by simply replacing your traditional mouse for a vertical one can make a lot of difference in productivity.
-I bought three vertical mice and tested their durability, functionality and ergonomics.
-And here’s what I found.
+So, I am here to tell you that simply replacing your traditional mouse with a vertical one can make a lot of difference in productivity.
+I bought three vertical mice and tested their durability, functionality, and ergonomics.
+And here’s what I found:

 iClerver Vertical Mouse (5.27 x 3.34 x 3.11 inches)